Viagra vs. Cialis® vs. Levitra vs. Stendra: Which Is Best?

 Cialis:

 The brand name for tadalafil, Cialis can be taken daily in smaller dosages or in one larger dose 30 to 60 minutes before sex.
-After it's consumed, it works for about 36 hours - longer than Levitra and most other ED medications.
+After it's consumed, it works for at least 12 hours or in some cases up to 36 hours.
+This is longer than Levitra and most other ED medications.

 Levitra: